McAllen Premises Liability Attorneys

 McAllen Premises liability cases usually arise due to the following hazards:

 Specifically related to swimming pool accidents, the U.S. Consumer Product Safety Commission released data showing that Texas had the highest rate of child drownings in pools or spas in 2019.

 An injured party’s level of liability imposed on a property owner depends on the injured party’s status when they were on the owner’s property.
 The injured party can be an invitee, licensee, or a trespasser, each of which can affect the property owner’s liability.

-Premises liability laws are complicated, but at Patino Injury and Accident Attorneys, we can properly assess your case, apply the appropriate legal standards, and help you receive the compensation you deserve.
-Contact us now to determine if you have a claim.
+Premises liability laws are complicated, but at Patino Law Firm, our premises liability attorneys can properly assess your case, apply the appropriate legal standards, and help you receive the compensation you deserve.
+Contact us now to find out if you have a claim.

-An invitee is invited or allowed onto a person or entity’s property by the owner or with the owner’s knowledge for a fundamental or financial benefit.
-For example, when you go to a movie theater, your movie ticket establishes your status as an invitee onto the business’ premises.
-Other invitees might include grocery store employees or someone entering a bank to make a deposit.
+An invitee is invited or allowed onto a person or entity’s property by the owner — or with the owner’s knowledge — for a fundamental or financial benefit.
+For example, when you go to a movie theater, your ticket establishes your status as an invitee onto the business’s premises.
+Other invitees include grocery store employees or someone entering a bank to make a deposit.
 In such instances, the property owner owes a duty to the public to maintain reasonably safe premises.

 The law varies by state, but most state laws, including Texas, require property owners to extend the following duties to invitees:

-For example, if a bakery puts up a bright, yellow “Caution—Wet Floor” sign near a coffee spill, the bakery met this duty of care to its invitees.
+- The duty to warn or make conditions safe for all invitees.
+For example, if a bakery puts up a bright-yellow “Caution — Wet Floor” sign near a coffee spill, the bakery met this duty of care to its invitees.